rahilsai/microswimmer-model/README.md

 start of each period and then the tumble rate is calculated from this and is then used to calculate the delay time.

-- angle_capped_model
+### angle_uncapped_model

-- angle_uncapped_model
+The same as angle capped model except yhere is no limit to the value the delay time tau can be.

-i believe this does not work as this chooses a delay time, then it does a normal run and then flips at the delay time, then this
+I believe this does not work as this chooses a delay time, then it does a normal run and then flips at the delay time, then this

-i have tried different parameters and attempted it to force
+I have tried different parameters and attempted it to force

 - continuous_memory